rongallant/meta-collections/readme.txt

 * Added more structure in folders.
 * Change the loading of javascript files.
 They only load when the have to now.

+= 2.0.2 =
+* Added the YouTube field with lots of options.
+* Fixed a bug in the open layer field
+* Added a input radio field